klahrinz/klahrinz.github.io/LAW01-06-1cvp.md

 **§6.
 Contents.**

-Every pleading stating a party's claims or defenses shall, in addition to those mandated by **§2, Rule 7, state the following:
+Every pleading stating a party's claims or defenses shall, in addition to those mandated by Section 2, Rule 7, state the following:

 - (a) Names of witnesses who will be presented to prove a party's claim or defense;